Neon Ballroom: Legacy

+In October 2010, Neon Ballroom was listed at number 25 in the book 100 Best Australian Albums.

+In July 2011, music website Concrete Playground ranked Neon Ballroom the 27th best Australian album.
+In September 2018, Australian radio station Double J ranked the album number 7 on its ranking of "The 50 Best Australian Albums of the '90s".

+In January 2019, American online magazine Loudwire included Neon Ballroom on their "15 Best Hard Rock Albums of 1999".
+In April 2019, Loudwire listed two songs from the album, "Anthem for the Year 2000" and "Ana's Song (Open Fire)", on its "50 Rock Songs That Defined 1999".

-In 2019, David James Young of Australian website Junkee wrote that Silverchair "rarely felt more alive than on Neon Ballroom" and that "it's not the sound of a band aping its heroes — it's the sound of a band shedding its skin; an ugly but nonetheless necessary process of evolution".
+In May 2019, David James Young of Australian website Junkee wrote that Silverchair "rarely felt more alive than on Neon Ballroom" and that "it's not the sound of a band aping its heroes — it's the sound of a band shedding its skin; an ugly but nonetheless necessary process of evolution".
 Young also complimented Silverchair's use of an orchestra on the album, as it "feels vital to these moments on the record, adding further dramatic tension to a record that's already thriving off of it."
 About the mixed reception it received from some critics, Young wrote: "With 20 years of hindsight, however — not to mention eight full years of Silverchair being spoken of in the past tense — there's a chance for those that may not have understood exactly where Neon Ballroom was coming from to reevaluate it under a new light.
 Consider that, when a lot of the criticisms were made about Neon Ballroom, it was from the viewpoint of being the most recent studio album for a still-active band."

-The music website Concrete Playground ranked Neon Ballroom the 27th best Australian album.
-The American online magazine Loudwire had two songs from the record, "Anthem for the Year 2000" and "Ana's Song (Open Fire)" on its list "50 Rock Songs That Defined 1999".
-Loudwire also included Neon Ballroom on the list "15 Best Hard Rock Albums of 1999".
-Australian radio station Double J ranked the album number 7 on its ranking of "The 50 Best Australian Albums of the '90s".

-British magazine Kerrang! featured Neon Ballroom on the magazine's list of "The 50 Best Albums from 1999".
+In July 2020, British magazine Kerrang! listed Neon Ballroom at number 32 on their list of "The 50 Best Albums from 1999".

-In October 2010, the album was listed at number 25 in the book 100 Best Australian Albums.